Secure a fan favorite with this recipe. This beef brisket is the perfect main course to serve for a family gathering, no matter the holiday!

 Cooling and Slicing

-Brisket drippings are often used to make a flavorful gravy.
-We can apply the same method here with the leftover vegetables and sauce that the brisket was cooked in.
-The sole purpose of the mirepoix in the baking dish was to be used as a flavoring element.
-The vegetables are not meant to be served alongside the brisket.
-Instead, you can take the vegetables and remaining sauce from the dish and blend it.
-This creates a flavorful sauce that can be serve with the brisket.
-Just remember to discard of the thyme sprigs and bay leaves before blending.
+Brisket drippings make a delicious gravy, and you can use the leftover vegetables and sauce from the baking dish for the same purpose.
+The mirepoix serves as a flavor base, so it's not meant to be served directly with the brisket.
+Instead, blend the vegetables and remaining sauce to create a rich, flavorful sauce to accompany the brisket.
+Just be sure to remove the thyme sprigs and bay leaves before blending.

 Traditional Holiday Brisket